balabit/syslog-ng-gitbook/chapters/chapter_5/section_1.md

         pass

     def is_opened(self):
-        """Check if the connection to the target is able to receive messages"""
+        """Check if the connection to the target is able to receive messages

-        """Should return False if target is not open""" return True
+        Should return False if target is not open""" return True

     def init(self, options):
-        """This method is called at initialization time"""
+        """This method is called at initialization time

-        """Should return false if initialization fails"""
+        Should return False if initialization fails"""
         return True

     def deinit(self):